JustinBeckwith/trebuchet/README.md

 - Swap auto-name library for something custom made (and not likely to get me in trouble)
 - auto download gcloud if not available
 - figure out gcloud auth login
+- combine start/stop on the context menu
+- keyboard shortcuts